lunatech-labs/lunatech-scala2-to-scala3-course/README.md

 * The `cmtc` Course Management Tools Client CLI
 * An IDE

-The following sections detail how these components.
+The following sections detail how to install these components.

 ### Install Coursier